ctranstrum/chuck/BUILD.md

 However, if you are doing extensive re-soldering work, it may be a good idea to fully remove the PCB from the case.

-One unexpected feature of the XIAO microcontroller is that the power switch must be "ON" in order for the battery to charge while plugged into a USB-C cable.
+One unexpected feature of the XIAO BLE microcontroller is that the power switch must be "ON" in order for the battery to charge while plugged into a USB-C cable.
 Remember: sliding the power switch toward the USB port turns the keyboard on, while sliding it away from the USB port turns it off.